Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Detailed Experimental Setup

+\paragraph{TeaCache~\cite{liu2025timestep}} TeaCache (Timestep Embedding Aware Cache) is a training-free caching approach designed to accelerate diffusion models by selectively reusing intermediate model outputs.
+It addresses the inflexibility of conventional uniform caching by leveraging the fact that model output differences fluctuate non-uniformly across timesteps.
+The core idea is to predict output difference using model inputs, which have negligible computational cost.
+TeaCache uses the timestep-embedding modulated noisy input as the primary indicator for output caching, as this composite input shows a strong correlation with the model output difference.
+To correct a scaling bias between the estimated input difference and the true output difference, TeaCache employs a simple polynomial fitting procedure.
+Caching is determined dynamically using an accumulated relative $\text{L1}$ distance against a threshold ($\delta$), enabling the skipping of redundant computations in consecutive timesteps.
+We set $N_\text{total}=45$, $\delta=0.99$ for FLUX 5$\times$ acceleration and $N_\text{total}=30$, $\delta=0.99$ for FLUX 7$\times$ acceleration, where $N_\text{total}$ is total inference steps.

 \paragraph{RAS~\cite{liu2025region}} Region-Adaptive Sampling (RAS) is a training-free inference-time acceleration method for Diffusion Transformers that dynamically adjusts the sampling ratio for different spatial regions.
 At each diffusion step, RAS identifies fast-update regions—typically semantically important areas—based on the model’s output noise and attention continuity across steps.
 These regions are refined using the DiT model, while slow-update regions reuse cached noise from the previous step to save computation.
 To prevent error accumulation in ignored regions, RAS periodically resets all regions through dense steps.
 Additionally, RAS employs dynamic sampling schedules (e.g., full updates in early steps and gradual reduction thereafter) and key-value caching in attention to maintain quality.
-This region-aware strategy yields up to 2.5× speedup on SD3 and Lumina-Next-T2I, with minimal quality degradation across standard evaluation metrics.
 RAS dynamically determines which spatial regions require refinement at each step by identifying fast-update areas based on noise deviation and attention continuity.
-The \emph{sampling ratio} denotes the proportion of tokens actively updated by the DiT model in each step, while the remaining tokens reuse previously cached noise to reduce computation.
+The sampling ratio denotes the proportion of tokens actively updated by the DiT model in each step, while the remaining tokens reuse previously cached noise to reduce computation.
 We set the sampling ratio to $0.32$ for SD3 2$\times$ acceleration and $0.05$ for SD3 3$\times$ acceleration.